-Archbishop warns of 'total collapse' in Nigeria.
+Archbishop warns of 'total collapse' in Nigeria

 Catholic Archbishop Augustine Akubeze has lamented the divisions and violence that continue to mar Nigeria 60 years after its independence from Britain.